Religião

 Farming villagers in the north spent their days harvesting crops like wheat and millet, while farmers south of the Huai River engaged in intensive rice cultivation and had lakes and ponds where ducks and fish could be raised.
 The cultivation of mulberry trees for silkworms and tea bushes could be found mostly south of the Yangzi River ; even further south of this sugarcane and citrus were grown as basic crops.
 Some people in the mountainous southwest made a living by selling lumber from hard bamboo.
 Além de cortar árvores para vender a madeira, os pobres também fez viver uma por transformação de madeira em carvão, a queima de ostras conchas para fazercal , potes demitido, e teciam esteiras e cestas.
 No norte de viajar a cavalo e de transporte, foi mais comum , enquanto no Sul a miríade de rios, canais e lagos de água desde o transporte fácil e barato.
 Although the south had the characteristic of the wealthy landlord and tenant farmers, there were on average many more owner-cultivators north of the Huai River due to harsher climate, living not far above subsistence level.

-and technology
+Science and technology

 Compared to the flourishing of science and technology in the Song Dynasty , the Ming Dynasty perhaps saw fewer advancements in science and technology compared to the pace of discovery in the Western world .
 De fato, importantes avanços na ciência chinesa no Ming foram estimulados pelo contato com a Europa.
-Em 1626 , Johann Adam Schall von Bell , escreveu o primeiro tratado chinês sobre o telescópio , o Yuanjingshuo (Far Vendo óptica de vidro), em 1634 o último Ming imperador Chongzhenadquirido o telescópio do falecido Johann Schreck (1576-630). heliocêntrica modelo do sistema solar foi rejeitada pelos missionários católicos na China, masJohannes Kepler e Galileu Galilei ideias s 'escorreu lentamente para a China a partir do jesuíta polonês Michael Boym (1612-1659) em 1627, Schall von Bell tratado Adam em 1640 e, finalmente, Joseph Edkins , Alex Wylie , e John Fryer no século 19. jesuítas Católica na China vai promover copernicana na teoria do tribunal, mas, ao mesmo tempo abraçar o ptolomaico sistema em sua escrita, não foi até 1865 que missionários católicos na China patrocinou o modelo heliocêntrico como seus colegas protestantes fizeram.
+Em 1626 , Johann Adam Schall von Bell , escreveu o primeiro tratado chinês sobre o telescópio , o Yuanjingshuo (Far Vendo óptica de vidro), em 1634 o último Ming imperador Chongzhenadquirido o telescópio do falecido Johann Schreck (1576-630).
+A heliocêntrica modelo do sistema solar foi rejeitada pelos missionários católicos na China, masJohannes Kepler e Galileu Galilei ideias s 'escorreu lentamente para a China a partir do jesuíta polonês Michael Boym (1612-1659) em 1627, Schall von Bell tratado Adam em 1640 e, finalmente, Joseph Edkins , Alex Wylie , e John Fryer no século 19. jesuítas Católica na China vai promover copernicana na teoria do tribunal, mas, ao mesmo tempo abraçar o ptolomaico sistema em sua escrita, não foi até 1865 que missionários católicos na China patrocinou o modelo heliocêntrico como seus colegas protestantes fizeram.
 Embora Shen Kuo (1031-1095) e Shoujing Guo (1231-316) tinha estabelecido a base para a trigonometria na China, outro importante trabalho de trigonometria chinesa não ser publicado até 1607 com os esforços de Xu Guangqi e Matteo Ricci.
 Ironicamente, algumas invenções que tiveram suas origens na antiga China foram reintroduzidos para a China da Europa durante o Ming, por exemplo, o moinho de campo .

 The Chinese calendar was in need of reform since it inadequately measured the solar year at 365 ¼ days, giving an error of 10 min and 14 sec a year or roughly a full day every 128 years.
 Although the Ming had adopted Guo Shoujing's Shoushi calendar of 1281, which was just as accurate as the Gregorian Calendar , the Ming Directorate of Astronomy failed to periodically readjust it; this was perhaps due to their lack of expertise since their offices had become hereditary in the Ming and the Statutes of the Ming prohibited private involvement in astronomy.
 A sixth-generation descendant of Emperor Hongxi, the "Prince" Zhu Zaiyu (1536–611), submitted a proposal to fix the calendar in 1595, but the ultra-conservative astronomical commission rejected it.
 This was the same Zhu Zaiyu who discovered the system of tuning known as equal temperament , a discovery made simultaneously by Simon Stevin (1548–1620) in Europe.
 In addition to publishing his works on music, he was able to publish his findings on the calendar in 1597.
 A year earlier, the memorial of Xing Yunlu suggesting a calendar improvement was rejected by the Supervisor of the Astronomical Bureau due to the law banning private practice of astronomy; Xing would later serve with Xu Guangqi in reforming the calendar (Chinese: 崇禎暦書) in 1629 according to Western standards.